SiteSupra/sitesupra-docs/docs/supra_cli.rst

 .. warning::

     Warning!
-Dragons ahead!
-This is internal feature, use it on your own risk!
+There is a risk of losing your data.
+Please don't forget to backup your database prior to running the command.

-Since SiteSupra uses custom NestedSet implementation, it sometimes needs to be fixed.
-This command tries is best to do so.
+SiteSupra uses custom NestedSet implementation.
+It's quite stable and almost bulletproof, although may need in repair from time to time.

 Writing your own Command